 Nimble does!
 By connecting all of my social networks together it is very easy for me to see what is going on with any or all of my contacts.
 I can see exactly what people are talking about across all networks.
 This gives me the information I need to cultivate and nurture the relationships.

-Why do financial professionals such as me like Nimble?
+Why do financial professionals like Nimble?

 Simply put, most of us financial professionals are passionate about being organized and efficient — and required by law to be that way, in fact!
-Nimble helps me improve in both areas and the fact that it is cloud based makes it that much easier to collaborate and stay organized across my whole organization.
+Nimble helps me improve in both areas and the fact that it is cloud-based makes it that much easier to collaborate and stay organized across my whole organization.

 When I add it all up, the fact that I can assign contacts to a deal or a company and see all of my correspondence with those people across all networks makes it so easy for me to keep track of what is going on.
-In fact I just learned that a prospect of mine will be at a particular meetup in a couple of weeks.
+In fact, I just learned that a prospect of mine will be at a particular meetup in a couple of weeks.
 I can see this right on Nimble and now I can look into arranging to be there myself and then while in Nimble I can send a message to him through any social network and let him know I would like to meet him there to discuss business.